ifriedman7/IFotos-deployer/README.md

 ## Goal

-Deploy a python application to EC2 instances using Ansible
+Deploy a python application (IFotos) to EC2 instances using Ansible

 ## How does it work ?